Received a Letter? Click Here to Schedule an Inspection

 - What’s the next step?

 The City of Austin is continuing its mandatory sump pump inspection program.
-To complete the program the City is divided in to six areas: Northeast, Southeast, Northwest (divided into two areas) and Southwest (divided into two areas).
-The Northeast area of Austin — generally north of Oakland Avenue East and east of Main Street North—will be inspected in 2022.
-In past the area south of Oakland Avenue was completed and all other areas will be inspected in the future.
+To complete the program the City is divided in to six areas: Southeast, Southcentral, Southwest, Northeast Northcentral, and Northwest.
+In 2023 the City will be completing the fifth of six phases in the the Northcentral area.
+The Northcentral area of Austin is generally north of Oakland Avenue West, west of Main Street North, and east of 14th Street Northwest.

 Like many cities in Minnesota, Austin faces a challenge with its sanitary sewer collection system.
 During significant rainfall events the system is overloaded by excess ground water and rain water (clear water).
 When it rains, flows can jump up to eight times the normal rate.
 Overloaded sewers lead to basement backups, and in extreme cases, require bypassing flow directly to the river.
 This causes damage to homes, personal property, health concerns and environmental issues.